Tahinli/Shells/README.md

   >--fedoraEasy.sh

-    | It's a script for post installation setup handling that is specified for my needs.
+    | It's a script for post installation setup handling script that is specified for my needs.
     | It's working with 'tee' and 'dnf'